 You might think your spare key is safe under the doormat or plant pot, but burglars know all the common hiding places.
 Never leave your keys in the inside of your door, as burglars can use the ‘fishing’ technique to reach them through the letterbox and let themselves into your home.
 Some insurers won’t pay out on a claim if there’s no sign of forced entry — so it’s even more important to keep your keys out of the hands of burglars.

 Many burglars operate in darkness with the aim of being as discreet as possible.
 Motion sensor lighting can alert you or your neighbours to movement near your home and can be enough to put a burglar off.
 You can also invest in automated low-energy lighting to come on at intervals.
 This will make it look like your home is occupied when you’re away, which can be an effective deterrent.

-Don’t make it obvious when you’re away — cancel any milk or newspaper deliveries so they don’t pile up outside your door.
+Don’t make it obvious when you’re away — cancel any milk or newspaper deliveries, so they don’t pile up outside your door.
 Also consider letting a trusted friend, or have neighbour check in on your home and collect any post that accumulates.
 It’s best to avoid advertising your absence on social media, especially if your posts are public.
 That includes photos of you and your family relaxing by the pool, or posting details of your holiday - all of which make it clear that you are not at home.

 It’s not only the contents of these outbuildings you need to worry about — burglars can use your own tools against you by borrowing ladders or heavy tools to help them gain entry into your home.